SejongUni-Lecture/General_Physics_and_Simulation/README.md

 # General Physics and Simulation
-This repository is for **General Physics and Simulation** lecture related material and assignments personally
+This repository is for **General Physics and Simulation** lecture related material and assignments
 I've not uploaded lecture materials due to copyright issues.

 ---